Taruho Inagaki

 Taruho Inagaki (稲垣 足穂, Inagaki Taruho) was a Japanese writer.

 Early life

 Inagaki was born in Osaka, then moved to Akashi in Hyōgo Prefecture while he was in elementary school.
 He spent much of his childhood in Kōbe.

 He graduated from Kwansei Gakuin Junior High School.

 Writing career

 In 1923 Inagaki published One Thousand and One Second Stories (Issen ichibyō monogatari), and by 1926 he was counted among members of the short-lived Shinkankakuha group of writers.

+In 1929, Inagaki was also among the contributors to Ciné, the avant-garde poetry magazine founded by Chirū Yamanaka, whose fellow contributors included Katué Kitasono and Shūzō Takiguchi.